k98kurz/sqloquent/dox.md

 ##### `join(model: Type[SqlModel] | list[Type[SqlModel]], on: list[str], kind: str = 'inner') -> SqlQueryBuilder:`

 Prepares the query for a join over multiple tables/models.
+Raises TypeError or ValueError for invalid model, on, or kind.

 ##### `select(columns: list[str]) -> QueryBuilderProtocol:`

 Sets the columns to select.
+Raises TypeError for invalid columns.

 ##### `group(by: str) -> SqlQueryBuilder:`

 Adds a GROUP BY constraint.
+Raises TypeError for invalid by.

 ##### `get() -> list[SqlModel | JoinedModel | Row]:`